How to Clean a Self-Cleaning Oven in 4 Steps

-Keeping your oven clean is an important part of kitchen maintenance.
+Keeping your oven and oven door glass clean is an important part of kitchen maintenance.
 In addition to looking great, a clean oven also helps prevent smoke and unpleasant scents from entering your home—or your food.
 If you don’t have time to manually clean your oven, its self-cleaning function can help.
 Find out how a self-cleaning oven works and follow the tips below on cleaning a self-cleaning oven.